wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.6.11 =
+* Fixed bug with excerpt - excerpt was not being extracted from post properly.
+* Added information to Dashboard widget to show status of filters which may affect Email Users.

 = Version 4.6.10 =
 * Fixed bug with from_name which happens in certain circumstances.
 * Added ability to edit post/page/cpt email content and subject.